Misled (Celine Dion song)

 "Misled" is a song recorded by Canadian singer Celine Dion for her third English-language studio album, The Colour of My Love (1993).
-It was released as the second single from the album in March 1994 by Columbia Records.
+It was released as the second single from the album on 11 April 1994.
 The song was written by Peter Zizzo and Jimmy Bralower and produced by Ric Wake.
-"Misled" topped the US Billboard Dance Club Songs chart and reached number four in Canada.
+"Misled" topped the US Billboard Dance Club Play chart, becoming Dion's first song to do so, as well as reaching number four on the Canadian RPM 100 Hit Tracks chart.
 It also peaked at number 15 on the UK Singles Chart and number 23 on the Billboard Hot 100.
+Its music video was directed by Randee St. Nicholas and alternates between scenes of Dion performing in a club, posing in front of a mirror and in a bathtub, and quarreling with a lover.